nanoframework/nanoFramework.IoT.Device/devices/Dac63004/README.md

 ## Usage

 >**Warning**: If using an ESP32, make sure to properly setup the I2C pins before creating the `I2cDevice`.
-If the device is connected through SPI, the respective SPI pins have to be configured instead.
 Add a reference to  `nanoFramework.Hardware.ESP32` NuGet package and add the following code lines:

 ```csharp
 //////////////////////////////////////////////////////////////////////